 Provide a timely evaluation specific to cognitive and psychological factors affected by concussion as it pertains to returning to baseline level of school and athletic activity.

-- Concussions are mostly a transient neurocognitive phenomenon that temporarily alters neurochemistry.
+- Concussions are, in in their mildest form, a transient neurocognitive phenomenon that temporarily alters neurochemistry.
 Recovery in high school students is about 2-3 weeks with recovery more on the 3 week side with middle school kids.
 In some cases, recovery can be prolonged or contribute to more stress and problems than expected.

-- Factors that contribute to longer and/or more problematic concussion effects include: multiple concussions, level of stress and functioning prior to the concussion (family, emotional, behavioral, cognitive), severity of the concussion, and other social and psychological factors that may be interfering with timely recovery after the concussion.
+- Factors that contribute to longer and/or more problematic outcomes include: multiple concussions, level of stress and functioning prior to the concussion (family, emotional, behavioral, cognitive), severity of the concussion, and other social and psychological factors that may be interfering with timely recovery after the concussion.

 - Education provided specific to the nature of concussions, recovery expectations, and stress management strategies has been shown to reduce persisting complications from concussions and aid in recovery.